 In partnership with the Broward County Public School District's Career & Technical Department (CTACE), this event exposes high school juniors to a diverse array of companies and career pathways that are available to them in Broward County after they finish their education.
 The hope is that they will choose to live and work here in the future.
 We also want to show companies the talent that is being cultivated in our public schools.
 All of the students who participate are in career and technical programs, which encompass a wide variety of majors.

 Over 1,200 students from across the County attend this annual event at the BB&T Center in Sunrise.
 Attendees speak to representatives of more than 60 companies and education institutions, listen to executive panel discussions, and participate in breakout sessions such as mock interviews and professionalism in the workplace.
 Companies also interview students that are interested in summer internship opportunities.
-We thank Wells Fargo, Bank of America and Mastec North America for sponsoring this year's event.
+We thank Wells Fargo and Fort Lauderdale Executive Airport for sponsoring this year's event.

 Here are a few pictures from the most recent Showcase, held on February 18, 2020: